nicopap/cuicui_layout/design_docs/layout_format.md

 6. name literals work
 7. I already have a grammar and I've enough experience with winnow to know I can complete it.
+8. It turned out that implementing a custom parser is less code than exploring the KDL document AST.

 ### Why KDL